ReioVen/LevelingPluginMC/README.md

 # LevelingPlugin

-A comprehensive Minecraft leveling system plugin for Paper/Spigot servers that adds skill-based progression with 9 unique skills, HUD displays, and powerful bonuses.
+A comprehensive Minecraft leveling system plugin for Paper/Spigot servers developed by **R3io**.
+This plugin adds skill-based progression with 9 unique skills, HUD displays, and powerful bonuses that enhance the gameplay experience.

 ## 🎮 Features